PNDA stands for Perinatal Depression and Anxiety – but this year we’re expanding our definition to include a more diverse experience of mental health

 The good news is that treatment of PNDA is effective

-Seeking help early for Perinatal Depression and Anxiety can lead to a quicker recovery and reduce the impact it has on you, your baby and your support network (partner, family, and friends).
+Seeking help early for Perinatal mental health issues can lead to a quicker recovery and reduce the impact it has on you, your baby and your support network (partner, family, and friends).

 There is a lot of support available and the first step would be to talk to your GP or child and family health nurse about any concerns you have regarding your own mental health.
 They can provide you with more information about what support is available, and appropriate treatment options.

 Talk about your concerns to your partner, friends or family members so they are aware of your thoughts and feelings and can support you through this period in time.
-It can also be helpful to speak to others who have experienced Perinatal Depression and Anxiety so you can hear about their personal story and can look to their recovery as an inspiration in your own journey.
+It can also be helpful to speak to others who have experienced Perinatal mental health issues so you can hear about their personal story and can look to their recovery as an inspiration in your own journey.

 To find more resources, and to find information specifically tailored to different communities (Aboriginal and Torres Strait Islander, Culturally and Linguisitically Diverse, LGBTIQA+, Regional, rural and remote), you can have a look at our Resources Page.